 Cornwall Orchards Bed and Breakfast is a country inn located on 13 acres, just 4 minutes south of Middlebury College in Cornwall, Vermont.
 Cornwall is in Addison County, a supremely picturesque region of the Champlain Valley.
 We have four rooms, each with an adjoining private bath with tub and/or shower.
 We serve a full hot breakfast family style, so our guests can enjoy conversation and share ideas.

 Sit on the deck with your coffee and behold our hilly meadow with heritage apple trees, one of the last remaining stands of the Witherell family’s huge orchard planted in 1910.
+In winter, bring your skates, skis, and snowshoes.
+Rediscover the romance of pond skating without getting in your car.
 You are welcome to read, grab a board game, or do some needlework in the living room.
 Help yourself to tea in the dining room anytime.
 If you have business to take care of, we have surge protectors and ample Wi-Fi.

 Need to reserve dinner?
 We can help with that, and with local entertainment and recreation ideas too.
 In winter our historic Glenwood wood stove helps to warm the first-floor bedrooms.
 We accept large group bookings by phone only.
 Sorry, no pets (no exceptions).